OpenVoiceOS/ovos-audio-transformer-plugin-ggwave/README.md

 ## Install ggwave

-you need the ggwave-rx binary available, setup.py will attempt to compile it automatically for you
+you need the ggwave-rx binary available, when the plugin loads it will be downloaded if missing

-manual setup
+you can also install from source if you don't trust binaries or don't have internet at plugin load time
 ```bash
 #!/bin/bash
 git clone https://github.com/ggerganov/ggwave --recursive /tmp/ggwave